NetApp-StorageGRID/s3load/README.md

 # s3load
 NodeJS based simple Data Loader for S3 - Scales to millions of objects.
+Loads dummy data as specified in config file

-- AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied
+Cautions:
-- Does not retry on failed puts (e.g access denied on rate limiting)
+AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied.
+Does not retry on failed puts (e.g access denied on rate limiting)

 INSTALL & RUN:

 $ npm install
 $ ./s3load --cmd pb  # to create all the buckets specified in the config file